-- Outline/Discuss/Explain the selection procedure. - Explain the meaning of screening as part of the selection procedure. - Discuss/Explain the purpose of an interview. - Outline/Explain/Discuss the role of the interviewer before and during the interview. - Outline/Explain/Discuss the role of the interviewee during the interview. - Define/Elaborate on the meaning of an employment contract. - Outline/Explain/Discuss the legal requirements/legalities of the employment contract. - Evaluate an employment contract from given scenario and make recommendations for improvement. - Outline/Discuss the details/aspects/contents of an employment contract. - Outline/Discuss/Explain the reasons for the termination of an employment contract.
+- Outline/Discuss/Explain the selection procedure. - Explain the meaning of screening as part of the selection procedure. - Discuss/Explain the purpose of an interview. - Outline/Explain/Discuss the role of the interviewer before and during the interview. - Outline/Explain/Discuss the role of the interviewee during the interview. - Define/Elaborate on the meaning of an employment contract.
+Name/Outline/State the details/aspects/ contents of an employment contract. - Outline/Explain/Discuss the legal requirements legalities of the employment contract. - Analyse an employment contract from given scenarios and make recommendations for improvement. - Name/Outline/Explain/Discuss the reasons for the termination of an employment contract.